huydinhtran/Dynamic-plot-of-matrix-multiplication/README.md

 master.py, is a combining script that call main.py and function.py.

-The source files are also compiled to .exe files that can use for Windows which can be found [here](https://drive.google.com/drive/folders/1cger0ftq7A_Lra9puRBEwgwmZrF9f1ue?usp=sharing)
+The source files are also compiled to .exe files using pyinstaller that can use for Windows which can be found [here](https://drive.google.com/drive/folders/1cger0ftq7A_Lra9puRBEwgwmZrF9f1ue?usp=sharing)